risawitama/verbose-potato/README.md

-## Why do scuba divers fall backwards into the water?
-Because if they fell forwards they’d still be in the boat.
+## What did the doctor say to the gingerbread man who broke his leg?
+Try icing it.